zodensu/wzb1244.github.io/markdown/Understanding the GitHub Flow.md

 # Understanding the GitHub Flow

 GitHub Flow is a lightweight, branch-based workflow that supports teams and projects where deployments are made regularly.
 This guide explains how and why GitHub Flow works.
+*（if you can't understand English,there will be an anwser in the end.)*